yschaeff/cncd/INSTALL.md

   - note its IP address: ip addr
   - Disconnect screen and keyboard

-I advice to create a user for yourself with sudo rights and delete the pi user.
+I would advice to create a user for yourself with sudo rights and delete the pi user.
 You do not have to but since we are connecting this thing to the Internet you MUST ABSOLUTELY change your password!
 Copy your public ssh key to your user so we can enable password less login.